 In the meantime, friends who had enjoyed my longform mix embarked on their own.
 Eric Harvey and Brad Shoup have made masterful Spotify playlists covering various years, and in the summer of 2018 Michael Daddino commemorated his 1971 birth with a magnificent 24-hour mix on Mixcloud which is far more musically wide-ranging than any of my mixes.
 Which, it turns out, was the impetus I needed.

 I spent a few days revising my mix to include only music either a) released in 1977, b) recorded then but released later as archival material, or c) in two cases composed then, recorded two years later, and released in the 1980s.
 Then I spent rather longer hunting down fine art from 1977 which fit with the thematic outlines of each hour.
 For the 2014 edition I had used my own amateurish black-and-white doodles for cover art, which I'm not exactly ashamed of but which don't fit tonally as well as the pieces I eventually settled on do.

 So here it is.
 1977: A Year in a Day (Definitive Edition).
-It's no longer available for download, because the internet is no longer the piracy-friendly as it once was.
+It’s no longer available for download, because the internet is no longer the piracy-friendly no man’s land it once was.
 But you can stream it on this site or, if you click through, on Mixcloud, where clicking the Play All button will indeed stream a 24-hour mix.